Configuration¶

 - Filters: Which secrets to include/exclude

-- Transformations: How to modify secret names and values
+- Transformations: How to modify secret values during sync

 Key Topics¶